icgc-argo/uikit/README.md

 [![npm version](https://badge.fury.io/js/%40icgc-argo%2Fuikit.svg)](https://badge.fury.io/js/%40icgc-argo%2Fuikit)
 [![TypeScript](https://img.shields.io/badge/types-%20TypeScript-blue)](https://www.typescriptlang.org/)

+- ensure npm versions are the same

 Reusable UI components for Argo.
+Emotion 11 tested

+theme providers get merged

+i think its the fact that's in @icgc-argo that link doesn't break

 # Development

 ### Local

+npm i in package first, then link

 Both local development and building for publishing write to the dist folder.
 We use `npm link` for local development and avoid adding it to `package.json`.
 `npm run watch` will point to the consuming projects react libs in the global node folder.
 If you get an error about multiple versions of react, chances are something went wrong here.